Refine your search

 Bachelor’s or master’s degree study right in another university in Finland

-If you have another bachelor’s or master’s degree study right in another Finnish institution of higher learning for which you have registered as being present and have paid the Student Union membership fee to, you still must register normally to the University of Eastern Finland.
-If you register as being present at UEF as well, you must pay the ISYY membership fee.
+If you hold a bachelor’s or master’s degree study right at another Finnish higher education institution and have paid the Student Union membership fee there, you still need to register normally at the University of Eastern Finland.
+If you register as present at UEF, you also pay the ISYY membership fee.

 Student and Learning Services’ customer service contact information: